UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/objects.rst

    piece1_pos_d.clear()

 removes all of the entries in :python:`piece1_pos_d`.

+In general, an object has *attributes* which are accessed by having a dot :python:`.` after the object name.
+Methods are one example of attributes.

 There are many more methods that can be used with common objects, and we'll see some of these in the labs.